moritzsalla/cci-physcomp/week-1/README.md

 ## Error Code

 Tried to code it without any board, gave up.
-Then tried to create a virtual interface with js but couldn't get past the logic bit.
+Then tried to create a virtual interface with js (simon-says-js) but couldn't get past the logic bit.

 ```c++
 Arduino: 1.8.10 (Mac OS X), Board: “Arduino Leonardo”